sasdf/ctf/writeup/2018/HackOver/rev/flagmaker/README.md

 It keeps pushing waves from left to right.
-`EF` loop will change alternating sequence `.x` into all `xx`, and state `E` will detect consecutive `..`, and push it to the right four symbols.
+`EF` loop will change alternating sequence `.x` into all `xx`, and state `E` will detect consecutive `..`, and push it to the right.
 `BDDE` loop will change `xx` prefix back to `.x` sequence.

 When it reach the left boundary, it will add a new symbol, like this:
 ```